 Some general maintenance tasks are:

-Two important items to clean every month are the kitchen sink disposal and hood filters.
-Sink disposals can be easily cleaned using vinegar ice cubes.
-Hood filters can be placed into degreasers and then scrubbed.
+When to Do It: Two important items to clean every month are the kitchen sink disposal and hood filters.

-Properly cleaning the house twice a year is highly recommended.
-It helps in cleaning areas of the house that usually get neglected.
+When to Do It: Properly cleaning the house twice a year is highly recommended.
+Deep cleaning areas of the house that usually get neglected will help to keep your house in tip-top shape.
 Grime and buildup can be removed to prevent eventual damage.

-Apart from the routine maintenance, every season brings its own maintenance requirements.
+Apart from routine maintenance, every season brings its own maintenance requirements.

 - Windows and doors should be checked for damage and air proofing issues.

-- Summer comes with insects.
+- Summer heat comes with insects.
 Make sure your home has relevant countermeasures against them.

-- Summer is the time to get your HVAC unit serviced to ensure proper cooling of the house in the hot weather.
+- Summer is the time to get your HVAC unit serviced to ensure proper cooling of the house during the warm air weather.